33mestre/java_base/docs/site/sognisport/com.sognisport.application.controller/index.md

 # Package-level declarations

 [JVM]\
-This package contains the REST controllers for the Sognisport application.
+This package contains the REST controllers for the application.

  Controllers are responsible for receiving HTTP requests, processing those requests, and returning HTTP responses.